kleo/evilportals/README.md

-## EvilPortal templates for the Wifi Pineapple
+## Evil Portal Templates

 Evil Portal is a captive portal module created by [frozenjava](https://github.com/frozenjava) for the [Hak5](https://www.hak5.org/) [Wifi Pineapple](https://www.wifipineapple.com/).
-This is the repository for the captive portals that can be used on both the [Wifi Pineapple Nano](http://hakshop.myshopify.com/products/wifi-pineapple?variant=81044992) and [Wifi Pineapple Tetra](http://hakshop.myshopify.com/products/wifi-pineapple?variant=11303845317).
+This repository is for the Evil Portal module captive portal templates used to capture data and can be used on both the [Wifi Pineapple Nano](http://hakshop.myshopify.com/products/wifi-pineapple?variant=81044992) and [Wifi Pineapple Tetra](http://hakshop.myshopify.com/products/wifi-pineapple?variant=11303845317).

 Portals tested on Wifi Pineapple Nano Firmware version 1.1.3 using [Evil Portal 2.9 beta](https://github.com/frozenjava/EvilPortalNano/tree/development).